MohammadJRanjbar/MohammadJRanjbar.github.io/_pages/cv.md

 Teaching
 ======
+* Teaching Assistant at Amirkabir university of technology
+  * Course name:  Introduction to Computational Intelligence Course
 * Teacher at Amirkabir Robotics and Programming School (FIRA Academy) April 2020 - April 2021
   * Course name: An Introduction to Machine Learning and Computer Vision [(link to Course)](https://github.com/MohammadJRanjbar/My-Machine-Learning-and-Computer-Vision-Course)